serialport/node-serialport/README.md

 #### Electron

-[Electron](https://electron.atom.io/), is a framework for creating cross-platform desktop applications.
+[Electron](https://electron.atom.io/) is a framework for creating cross-platform desktop applications.
 It comes with its own version of the Node.js runtime.

-If you require `serialport` as a dependency for an Electron project, you need to compile it for the version of Electron your project's using.
+If you require `serialport` as a dependency for an Electron project, you must compile it for the version of Electron your project's using.

 When you first install `serialport` it will compile against the version of Node.js on your machine, not against the Node.js runtime bundled with Electron.

-To recompile `serialport` (or any native Node.js module) for Electron, you can use `electron-rebuild` (more info at Electron's [README](https://github.com/electron/electron-rebuild/blob/master/README.md):
+To recompile `serialport` (or any native Node.js module) for Electron, you can use `electron-rebuild`; more info at Electron's [README](https://github.com/electron/electron-rebuild/blob/master/README.md):

 1. `npm install --save-dev electron-rebuild`
-2. Add `electron-rebuild` to your project's package.json's install hook.
+2. Add `electron-rebuild` to your project's package.json's install hook
 3. Run `npm install`

 For an example project, check out [`electron-serialport`](https://github.com/johnny-five-io/electron-serialport).